napari/docs/docs/developers/architecture/app_model.md

 ```

 `Action`s can be registered via {func}`app_model.Application.register_action`.
 This
-is essentially a shortcut for registering objects with the following registeries;
+is essentially a shortcut for registering objects with the following registries;
 {class}`~app_model.registries.CommandsRegistry`,
 {class}`~app_model.registries.MenusRegistry` and
 {class}`~app_model.registries.KeyBindingsRegistry`.
 Note that a command ID may